opentensor/bittensor-subnet-template/README.md

 ---

 # Writing your own subnet API
 To leverage the abstract `SubnetsAPI` in Bittensor, you can implement a standardized interface.
-This interface is used to interact with the Bittensor network and can is used by a client to interact with the subnet through its exposed axons.
+This interface is used to interact with the Bittensor network and can be used by a client to interact with the subnet through its exposed axons.

 What does Bittensor communication entail?
 Typically two processes, (1) preparing data for transit (creating and filling `synapse`s) and (2), processing the responses received from the `axon`(s).